ioBroker/ioBroker.docs/docs/en/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/README.md
-hash: PS4D5UUlRmJsPrBnUf7CtMvZwKlYs5hf2dEcGV1WPxQ=
+hash: T5WBscaYGP2+E18tzG1I3cMiPHRyCI/rh9CK5VPejFU=
 ---
 # Welcome to ioBroker
-!> **Note for beginners** If too many unknown terms have been used while reading these first words, they will be explained in detail again on the page [Basics](https://www.iobroker.net/#de/documentation/basics/README.md).
+!> **Note for beginners** If too many unknown terms have been used while reading these first words, these will be explained in detail on the page [Basics](https://www.iobroker.net/#de/documentation/basics/README.md).

-ioBroker is a software solution for integrating various smart home systems, which would remain standalone solutions without ioBroker, in one overall system.
+ioBroker is a software solution to integrate various smart home systems, which would remain standalone solutions without ioBroker, into one overall system.

 ioBroker is therefore **the** integration platform for the Internet of Things.